-Chapter 5 Uniform & Grooming
+Chapter 5 Uniform & Appearance

-Uniformed employees are the face of Amtrak and have a responsibility to portray a positive image of the corporation.
-An employee's neat, polished and professional appearance helps to create a positive image of Amtrak and is the first step towards providing an excellent customer experience.
-This chapter provides uniform and grooming standards designed to help employees present a professional and consistent appearance which will enable employees to achieve this goal.
+We are empowering our employees to present a businesslike, clean, neat, and professional appearance as the first step towards delighting customers.
+This chapter provides uniform and appearance standards designed to help employees present a professional and consistent appearance.